 When D.B. used to come home on leave, he would just lie on his bed the whole time.
 He said if you ever really had to shoot someone, you wouldn't know which direction to point your gun, that the Army is full of "bastards" just like the Nazis.

-Holden thinks the part he wouldn't be able to stand was having to look at the guy's neck in front of you (which reminds us of how he can't sock someone in the jaw, because he doesn't like looking at their face).
+Holden would hate the part where he'd have to look at the guy's neck in front of him (which reminds us of how he can't sock someone in the jaw, because he doesn't like looking at their face).

 Holden didn't like A Farewell to Arms, which D.B. loved and made him read.
-Or The Great Gatsby, which D.B. said he was just too young to appreciate.
+He did, however, love The Great Gatsby, which D.B. said he was just too young to appreciate.